Daifresne/Flipper-zero-4IN1-board/readme.md

 ## License:
-* The designs are licensed under the CERN Open Hardware Licence v1.2 - Permissive.
+* The designs are licensed under the GNU GENERAL PUBLIC LICENSE v3.0 - Permissive.
 See the LICENSE file for details.

 * The designs are provided as is, and zjywlive & TSGP LAB & Wanjia Technology are not responsible for any damage or injury that may result from using these designs.